lozukka/learning-javascript-part2/README.md

 - I added also CSS
 - added images with js
 - this felt a little bigger project but I also managed it

+# Project 8: Random quotes
+User can click a button and a random quote is shown on the page.

+I used ChatGPT to create me a JSON file with 20 random quotes.

+I learned:
+- fech from JSON file
+- creating a random index-number was easy
+- I also learned how to add try and error to fetch